openshift/enhancements/enhancements/kube-apiserver/kms-encryption-provider.md

 ## Infrastructure Needed [optional]

 Some extra tooling and or configuration may be required from CI infrastructure pool to request access to cloud KMS instances especially, AWS KMS instances initially.
-The same can be integrated into an e2e test.
+The same can be integrated into an e2e test.<br>
+A CI step for AWS KMS instance provisioning is already present in steps registry today: https://github.com/openshift/release/tree/master/ci-operator/step-registry/ipi/conf/aws/kms-key which could serve helpful.